hungpham2017/mcu/README.md

 # Modeling and Crystallographic Utilities (mcu)
 - A package for post periodic wave function and crystallography analysis.
-- Currently mcu onlys support VASP outputs but other electronic codes are under development and will be released soon.
+- Currently **mcu** only supports VASP outputs but other electronic codes are under development and will be released soon.

 # Future functions:
  - Topological analysis